cruhl/typescript-tooling/README.md

 ### Overriding Jest Settings

-TSt exports a Jest configuration object from `.tst/jest.config.js` which can be modified and re-exported from your project's `jest.config.js`...
+TST exports a Jest configuration object from `.tst/jest.config.js` which can be modified and re-exported from your project's `jest.config.js`...

 ```js